KirstenBirchHaakansson/EUMAP_git/README.md

 # 1_table_1a_linkage_table_correcting_latinName

-*2018 - not runned -> using the likage file from 2016*
+*2018 - not runned (but started to update) -> using the likage file from 2016*

 The latinName in the linkage table do not always follow the names in the ASFIS file - this is correct here.

 Further different countries report same species with different species 'aggregation' level (species / family) e.g. boarfish are reported both as Capros aper & Caproidae -> all needed scientific names are inserted in latinName.
-Further EUMAP sometimes ask for species at the family level e.g. Argentina spp., which in EUROSTAT are the following species; c("CAA","CAB","CAS","CAT") -> also here all needed scientific names are inserted.
+Further EUMAP sometimes ask for species at the family level e.g. Argentina spp., which in EUROSTAT are the following species; c("CAA","CAB","CAS","CAT") -> also here all needed scientific names are inserted. ...... check

 # 2_table_1a_linkage_table_correcting_stockId

-*2018 - not runned -> using the likage file from 2016*
+*2018 - not runned & not changed -> using the likage file from 2016*

+# 3_table_1a_filling_DNK_version

+*2018 - no major changes*

+Based on the script in 2016.
+Input files changed and a couple of minor changes.

+*It would be nice to get the script out of R markdown, so it is possible to track changes*

+# 4_

 # Checks